library(tidyverse)

 \[RSS + \lambda\left((1-\alpha)\sum_{i=1}^p\beta_j^2+\alpha\sum_{i=1}^p|\beta_j|\right)\]

-to in order to perform Ridge regression?
+What would we set mixture to in order to perform Ridge regression?

 . . .

-<- linear_reg(penalty = 100, mixture = 0) |>
+ridge_spec <- linear_reg(penalty = 100, mixture = 0) |>

 - Set a seed

-- Create a cross validation object for the
+set.seed(1) - Create a cross validation object for the

-dataset - Using the recipe from the previous exercise, fit the model using Ridge regression with a penalty \(\lambda\) = 300
+Hittersdataset - Using the recipe from the previous exercise, fit the model using Ridge regression with a penalty \(\lambda\) = 300

 - What is the estimate of the test RMSE for this model?